-It’s no secret that construction sites can be dangerous.
-Bustling workers and machinery are in constant motion, often in close quarters.
-Powerful hand tools are used.
+Construction sites can be dangerous – active workers and heavy machinery are in close quarters and constant motion.
 Incomplete buildings have openings that workers can fall through, often high above the ground.
 Substandard or improperly erected scaffolding can collapse.
-Workers are struck by falling debris and heavy objects.
-Faulty wiring can expose workers to electrocutions.
+Workers are struck by falling debris and heavy objects, and faulty wiring can expose workers to electrocutions.

-The top ten most frequently cited OSHA safety standards violations in 2013 included fall protection at construction sites (most cited), general requirements for scaffolding (third most cited), and construction site ladders (seventh most cited).
+The top ten most frequently cited OSHA safety standards violations in 2013 included:

-- General contractors, prime contractors, site managers, and subcontractors are responsible for providing a reasonably safe work environment.
-For example, they have a legal duty to warn of any hazards at a construction site, such as an open hole in the floor or wall of a building being constructed.
-Of critical importance, they need to comply with federal and state occupational and site safety regulations.
-They are also responsible for hiring reasonably competent employees, as well as supervising and training them as circumstances require.
+- General contractors, prime contractors, site managers, and subcontractors are responsible for providing a reasonably safe work environment and need to comply with federal and state occupational and site safety regulations.

 - Property owners could be potentially liable for dangerous conditions on the land that they know of or should reasonably know of.